-This year, millions of voters across the country will vote in the presidential primaries, which begin in just a few weeks.
-Primary elections and caucuses are a key part of the process to select the next President and provide a crucial opportunity for voters to take control and influence the process by selecting their top candidate to represent a political party in the general election.
+Primary elections and caucuses are a key part of the process of selecting the next president.
+They provide a crucial opportunity for voters to take control and influence the process by selecting their top candidate to represent a political party in the general election.

-Unfortunately, fewer voters tend to turnout for primary elections and caucuses despite the important impact they have on who ultimately wins the race for the White House.
-Therefore, any increase in turnout can have a significant impact – remind your friends and family to register to vote, so that they can participate in the upcoming presidential primaries.
-Deadlines to participate in many states’ primaries are approaching soon.
-To find out more about your state’s primary, visit www.VOTE411.org.
+Unfortunately, fewer voters tend to turn out for primary elections and caucuses despite their impact on who ultimately wins the race for the White House.
+Therefore, any increase in turnout can have a significant impact; remind your friends and family to register to vote so that they can participate in the upcoming presidential primaries.

 How Do Primaries and Caucuses Work?
 Who Can Participate?

-Rules on which voters can participate in primaries and caucuses vary greatly by state.
-Generally speaking, individuals designate the political party whose primary or caucus they will vote in when they register to vote or update their voter registration, but some states let you make this choice on Election Day.
-Overall, states generally hold one of three main types of primaries or a nominating caucus.
+Rules on which voters can participate in primaries and caucuses vary by state.
+Generally speaking, individuals designate the political party whose primary or caucus they will vote in when they register to vote or update their voter registration.
+Some states let you make this choice on Election Day.
+States generally hold one of three main types of primaries or a nominating caucus.

-Open Primaries: Voters can cast a vote in a primary, regardless of his or her political affiliation.
-This means that as long as you are registered to vote, you may choose which party’s primary you want to participate in when you get your ballot.
+All voters may cast a ballot in a primary, regardless of their political affiliation.
+This means that as long as you are registered to vote, you may choose which party’s primary you want to participate in.

-Semi-closed or Hybrid Primary: Voters who have not previously chosen a political party have the option to choose which party’s primary to vote in, while voters registered with a party may only vote in that party's primary.
-This system represents a middle ground in that independent or unaffiliated voters can still participate, but voters cannot vote outside of their designated party.
+Voters who have not previously chosen a political party can choose which party’s primary to vote in.
+Voters registered with a party may only vote in that party's primary.
+This system represents a middle ground since independent or unaffiliated voters can still participate, but voters cannot vote outside of their designated party.

-Nominating Caucus: A small group of party leaders or a broader group of voters choose the party’s nominee.
+A small group of party leaders or a broader group of voters choose the party’s nominee.
 In some states, voters from any party can participate in any party’s caucus.
 Unlike a primary election, nominating caucuses are run by the party itself, not the state or local government.
-Over 10 states, including Iowa, Nevada and Maine, use the caucus process.

 What are Delegates?